 When You Should Be Concerned About Your Teen Son

-Potentially concerning behavior might be a sign of a bigger problem.
-When a teen starts showing more dangerous, uncontrollable behavior like facing recurrent arrests and suspensions from school or breaking laws, their rebelliousness threatens their life.
-It’s time to seek immediate help.
+Potentially concerning child behavior might be a sign of a bigger problem.
+When a teen starts showing more dangerous, uncontrollable behavior, like facing recurrent arrests and suspensions from school or breaking laws and throwing temper tantrums, their rebelliousness threatens their life.
+It’s time to seek immediate help, either to your partner, parents, teachers, or even a professional therapist if his hyperactivity and behavior get out of control.

 How To Deal With A Naughty Child